Why Your PAN-Aadhaar Link Was Unsuccessful Due to Name Discrepancy

 Comparing Both Names Side-by-Side

 Now, place the two written versions of your name next to each other.
 Go through them letter by letter, and word by word.
-Even a tiny difference – a missing initial, an extra space, or a single letter changed – can be the reason your linking attempt failed.
+Even a minor discrepancy – a missing initial, an extra space, or a single letter changed – can be the reason your linking attempt was unsuccessful.
 This careful comparison is crucial.

 What to Do If Your Names Don’t Match